Skip navigation

 This sixth edition of this manual contains:

-• 54 technical fact sheets for providers about specific infectious disease problems.
-Each of these are labeled “Technical Fact Sheet.”
+• 54 fact sheets for providers about specific infectious disease problems.
+Each of these are labeled “Provider fact sheet.”

-Some technical fact pages indicate when immediate action is necessary.
+Some provider fact pages indicate when immediate action is necessary.
 Please note that the provider must consult with the local or state health department on the fact sheets labeled “Reportable.”

 Infectious diseases in childcare settings and schools manual